 That is caused by too many projects that I started simultaneously and these have to be finished so I will be able to write about it soon.

-Anyway, just to keep ya all up to date, today I present various hax, mods and mini projects that I did over past few weeks.
+Anyway, just to keep ya all up to date, today I present various hax, mods, and mini projects that I did over the past few weeks.

 Some time ago Wieczor/Lamers asked me to fabricate a PCB for his Atari.
 He needed it to conveniently swap Motorolla 68k chips that he had lying around in different package types.